roryl/zsx/README.md

 Applications should be decomposed into pages (/entity1, /entity2) representing different resources, following a generally RESTful style.

-It follows that HTML, links and forms are the natural way to work with this architecture.
+It follows that HTML, links and forms are the natural way to work with the web application architecture.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)